 Financing Turnkey Rental Properties

-There are three basic ways to finance turnkey rental properties – Cash, Borrow and Loan or Mortgage.
+There are three basic ways to finance turnkey rental properties – Cash, Borrowing, and Loan or Mortgage.

-There are multiple factors and conditions that affect on getting a loan for the purchase of a turnkey investment property.
+Some multiple factors and conditions affect getting a loan for the purchase of a turnkey rental property.

 Some of the most important factors are:

-Shortage of any of these factors could make the you not pre-qualify for loan.
+- Shortage of any of these factors could make you not pre-qualify for a loan.